 Referring to the system architecture drawing (Figure 1.1), the Host and Auxiliary RS232-C serial ports are shown on the right hand portion of the drawing.
 Number 1 is the Host port; number 2 is the Auxiliary port.
-Note port number 1 has both a 20 milliamp current loop and an EIA (RS232-C) configuration; the auxiliary port has only an EIA configuration.
 The baud rates for both ports are independently settable a) from the Communication DIP switches on the rear of the terminal, b) from the keyboard in the Interpreter Mode, and c) from the host CPU under program control.